Had an issue with

 complaints got resolved

-Frozen account: A customer locked out after a large deposit escalated to Customer Solutions.
-BankSA restored access, refunded lost funds, and apologised.
+Frozen account: A customer locked out of their account after a large deposit escalated the issue to Customer Solutions.
+BankSA restored access, refunded the lost funds, and apologised.

 Dispute runaround: A customer was tired of repeating themselves.
 BankSA appointed a single case manager, who resolved the dispute within a week.